ruckertm/HINT/hintview/minimal/README.md

 libdl, libglew, libglfw3 libfreetype, libX11, libXrandr, libXinerama, libXi, libXcursor, libGL, libz, libpthread, libm, libc.

-Depending on the availability of gtk+ it will add a dialog for opening files.
-Without gtk+, the input file must be given on the command line.

 ### hintview.1
 The man page for hintview